-Please note that there will be no alternative tests or assignments if you miss or do poorly on a requirement.
-Furthermore, it is your responsibility to track your own grades.
-Please do not contact the professor for such information.
+Please note: It is simply unfair to alter the course evaluation for any individual.
+Therefore, under any conditions, there will be no alternative tests or assignments if you miss or do poorly on a requirement.

+• Furthermore, it is your responsibility to track your own grades: Please do not contact the professor for such information.